Santinell/jrpc2/README.md

 Simple loading of modules.

-You can use http (including websocket), https, tcp transport for your server and client.
+You can use http, https, ws, wss, tcp protocols for your server and client.

 INSTALL